 An easy way for everyone to start is by changing our lifestyle and living habits.
 Remember that since everything we need and use is derived from nature – clothing, food, living, transportation, and so much more – then every choice we make in our daily lives therefore affects the natural world.
 This means that if more people make their habits more sustainable, we can create more positive impacts on nature.

 WWF believes everyone can play a part in safeguarding nature, and we put this belief into action.
 Just look at some of WWF’s Earth Hour partnerships – we join hands with corporates, organisations, community groups, schools, and individuals to create positive impacts for our planet.
 So on top of trying some new green daily habits, we also encourage everyone to donate and support our conservation work.

 Let’s all change our habits to protect habitats!

-Take a look at some of the valuable species who rely on our Mai Po wetlands for survival.
+Here are just some of the valuable species that rely on our Mai Po’s wetlands for survival: